aws-samples/amazon-redshift-query-patterns-and-optimizations/README.md

 * Choose **Use existing role** and select the role created by the query launcher which should start with name "*StepFnLambda-StatesMachineExecutionRole-*".
 * Hit Configure details.
 Give a Name and Description.

+## WLM dive deep

+Once the Query Launcher is scheduled let it run for at least half an hour.
+Come back to the AWS Management console and select the Amazon Redshift service.

+### Check Advisor
+While in Redshift - AWS Console select **Advisor** from the left navigation and select the cluster you want to check.
+Look for any recommendation provided in Advisor.
+Configure your WLM according to the recommended steps.

 # Lab 4: Redshift Spectrum